AdobeDocs/audience-manager.en/help/using/features/destinations/create-analytics-destination.md

 |  Default |  The name of this default destination is "Adobe Analytics," which you can edit.
 Mapped report suite IDs appear in folder storage for your Audience Manager traits and segments. <br>&nbsp; Audience Manager creates one destination automatically if your account has: <br>&nbsp; <ul><li>Met the requirements described in the [Audience Analytics](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html) documentation.</li><li>A [report suite](https://experienceleague.adobe.com/docs/analytics/admin/manage-report-suites/report-suites-admin.html) in Analytics.</li></ul>|
 |  New | To create new Analytics destinations, go to Audience Data > Destinations > Create New Destination and follow the steps for each section described below. |

+## Audience Manager segment qualifications in Adobe Analytics {#segment-qualifications}

+When sending segment information to an Analytics destination, Audience Manager only sends the segments that the visitor qualified for.
+If a visitor stops qualifying for a segment, this information is _not_ forwarded to Adobe Analytics.

+For example, consider the segment rules below:

+* Segment A: Trait 1 AND Trait 2
+* Segment B: Trait 1 AND NOT Trait 2

+In Analytics reports, a profile may be qualified for both segments, even though it stopped qualifying for one of them.

 ## Step 1: Provide Basic Information

 This section contains fields and options that start the Analytics destination creation process.
 To complete this section: